-Throughout the month, post the images with their accompanying italicized text to spread the word about the rising needs in our community and advocate for those who need help.
+Throughout the month, you can post the images below with their accompanying text – just one easy way to spread the word about the rising needs in our community and advocate for those who need help.

 Post #1